tshi04/NATS/README.md

 # Text summarization

-Abstractive Text Summarization with Attentive Sequence-to-Sequence Models: Basic Elements.
+- A Survey on the Single-Document Abstractive Summarization with Sequence-to-Sequence models

-Bug report tshi at vt dot edu.
+- Bug report tshi at vt dot edu.

 ## Requirements